rexsllemel/me1-sample/README.md

  #Notes

- This for Major Elective 1 activity
+ This is for Major Elective 1 activity